 Assessor Relative Conativism

-Professor Kristie Miller

-Department of Philosophy

-The University of Sydney

-kriste.miller@sydney.edu.au

-Keywords

-Personal identity

-Conventionalism

-Relativism

-Conative attitudes

-Practical identity

-Abstract

-According to conventionalist or conativist views about personal-identity, utterances of personal-identity sentences express propositions that are, in part, made true by the conative attitudes of relevant persons-stages.
+Abstract: According to conventionalist or conativist views about personal-identity, utterances of personal-identity sentences express propositions that are, in part, made true by the conative attitudes of relevant persons-stages.
 In this paper I introduce assessor relative conativism: the view that a personal-identity proposition can be true when evaluated at one person-stage’s context and false when evaluated at another person-stage’s context, because person-stages have different patterns of conative attitudes.
-I present several reasons to embrace assessor relative conativism over its more familiar realiser relative cousin.
+I present several reasons to embrace assessor relative conativism over its more familiar realizer relative cousin.

+Keywords: personal identity, conventionalism, relativism, conative attitudes, practical identity

-1. Introduction
+Introduction

-According to a certain class of views about personal-identity, utterances of personal-identity sentences express propositions that are, in part, made true by the conative attitudes of relevant persons-stages, where I take person-stages to be short-lived temporal parts of persons.
+According to a certain class of views about personal identity, utterances of personal-identity sentences express propositions that are, in part, made true by the conative attitudes of relevant person-stages, where I take person-stages to be short-lived temporal parts of persons.

-Here, I take personal-identity sentences to be the sorts of sentences that we all, ordinarily, entertain and utter when thinking and talking about the conditions under which we persist, and hence the sorts of events that we survive, or fail to survive.
-Examples of sentences of this kind include (but are not exhausted by) the following, and their negations.
+Here, I take personal-identity sentences to be the sorts of sentences that we all entertain and utter when thinking and talking about the conditions under which we persist and hence the sorts of events that we survive or fail to survive.
+Examples of sentences of this kind include (but are not exhausted by) the following and their negations.

 1. I/You/He/She would survive event E